CyberMonitor/orquestra-docs/v1/README.md

 * `cd` into the v1 directory
 * run `hugo` to build html
-* run `hugo server -D -v --baseURL "" to render markdown` to view the site at http://localhost:1313/
+* run `hugo server -D -v --baseURL ""` to render markdown and view the site at http://localhost:1313/

 ### CI/CD
 CI pipeline is found https://cicd.zapos.io/teams/platform/pipelines/orquestra-docs